 Joseph Lynett is a Principal in the White Plains, New York, office of Jackson Lewis P.C. and and co-leader of the firm’s Disability, Leave and Health Management (DLHM) practice group.
 His practice focuses on assisting clients in meeting the legal and practical challenges…

 Joseph Lynett is a Principal in the White Plains, New York, office of Jackson Lewis P.C. and and co-leader of the firm’s Disability, Leave and Health Management (DLHM) practice group.
 His practice focuses on assisting clients in meeting the legal and practical challenges posed by federal and state laws protecting injured and ill employees, as well as disabled students and members of the public.
-Mr. Lynett provides imaginative and creative solutions to the complex array of workplace disability and health management issues faced by both large and small companies.
+Joe provides imaginative and creative solutions to the complex array of workplace disability and health management issues faced by both large and small companies.

 Photo of Kristina T. Brooks Kristina T. Brooks